xcomfan/my_notes/python/Built In Types/Built In Types.md

 ## Python types

-[comment]: <> (TODO: This is just an outline based on https://docs.python.org/3/library/stdtypes.html that you may want to use as the structure of a list of things to cover.)
+#TODO: This is just an outline based on https://docs.python.org/3/library/stdtypes.html that you may want to use as the structure of a list of things to cover

-[comment]: <> (TODO: Fill out the table below and make links as your notes develop.)
+#TODO: Fill out the table below and make links as your notes develop

 * Boolean (immutable)
 * Numeric Types